JimChr-R4GN4R/picoCTF-writeups/2019/Cryptography/rsa-pop-quiz (200 points)/README.md

 After some research I found that <code> c = m ^ e mod n </code> ( c = ciphertext , m = plaintext message )

+Now cause of the really big numbers we need finally the help of python3 !!!!